fupicat/frung/README.md

 ## Routes

 Every file you put in the `routes` directory becomes a route, be it a static file, or an EJS template.
-All EJS templates have access to the Express `req`, `res`, a `plugins` object, and the `require` function.
+All EJS templates have access to the Express `req`, `res`, and the `require` function.

 - You can edit/add/remove routes and files while the server is running.
 - Routes can respond to any kind of HTTP method, accessible with the value `req.method`.